West Bengal: ED raids homes of TMC minister, MLA in connection with alleged recruitment scam

 The Trinamool Congress has accused the Bharatiya Janata Party-led Central government of repeteadly engaging in vendetta politics.

-The Enforcement Directorate on Friday raided the homes of West Bengal Fire and Emergency Services Minister Sujit Bose, Trinamool Congress MLA Tapas Roy and former chairman of North Dum Dum municipality Subodh Chakraborty, reported PTI.
+The Enforcement Directorate on Friday raided the homes of West Bengal Fire and Emergency Services Minister Sujit Bose, Trinamool Congress MLA Tapas Roy and former chairman of North Dum Dum Municipality Subodh Chakraborty, reported PTI.

 The raids were carried out in connection with the alleged irregularities in recruitments made by civic bodies in West Bengal.